sergatron/ASHRAE---Great-Energy-Predictor-III/README.md

 This competition aims to build counterfactual models to predict buildings' energy usage.
 A successful model should scale well and minimize the Root Mean Squared Log Error.
 Counterfactual models are estimates of energy usage *before* any improvements are made within the building.
 This estimate is then compared with the actual energy usage *after* the improvements to calculate energy usage and confirm that the improvements are in fact working.

+#### Web Application
+This project takes results a step further to create a web application to present the predictions given some user inputs.
+Its usage is presented below.
+Further work involves deploying the model but for the moment it must be run locally.

 # Table of Contents
 - [**Project Summary**](https://github.com/sergatron/ASHRAE---Great-Energy-Predictor-III/blob/master/Project_Overview.md)